-T2S Architecture Ltd are proud of our reputation for delivering projects all the way through the Architectural process.
+T2S Architecture Ltd is proud of its reputation for delivering projects all the way through the Architectural process.
 We believe this gives our client base confidence that we can achieve buildings of Architectural merit which deliver their commercial aspirations.
-Through out this process T2S are comfortable leading the design process, offering assertive and reasoned advice to guide our clients and protect their interests.
+Throughout this process T2S is comfortable leading the design process, offering assertive and reasoned advice to guide clients and protect their interests.

-Below is a brief summary of how T2S control the design process through the 3 main stages: Concept; Design; Completion.
+Below is a brief summary of how T2S controls the design process through the 3 main stages: Concept; Design; Completion.

 T2S work with their clients' to help understand the commercial potential for sites they have acquired, or looking to acquire.
 Beyond this, one must establish the clients' objectives and aspirations to ensure that these are built into the design at inception stage.